 Date of Disability: The date of onset or occurrence of a condition giving rise to the inability to exercise the privileges associated with holding a Class 1 Medical Certificate and that is:

-- stated by the member
+- stated by the Member; and

-- supported by medical practitioners and/or specialists; and
+- supported by medical practitioners and or specialists; and

 - accepted by the Trustee as the date the disability commenced.

-Denial of Liability (Denial): A total denial of any cover for the medical condition(s) imposed at the time of first joining or applying for an increase in cover.
+Denial of Liability (Denial): A total denial of any cover for the stated medical condition(s) imposed at the time of first joining or when applying for an increase in cover.
 No benefits whatsoever apply to a Denial of Liability.